Couples Therapy in Vienna – Diana Tutschek Marriage Counselling

 My individually tailored couples therapy (in person in Vienna or online) aims to enhance communication and problem-solving skills, improve intimacy, reform dysfunctional thinking patterns and find ways to avoid unhelpful conflict escalation.
 Furthermore, in marriage therapy, we work on strengthening the emotional connection between partners and forming new interactions that foster a secure attachment.
 Alternatively, we may address marital conflicts by exploring whether partners would benefit from taking separate paths.

 In emotionally focused therapy, I use unified detachment, empathic joinment and other techniques to tackle relationship issues.
 Distressed partners usually have limited, if any, pleasant and rewarding interactions but many blaming, demanding, gruelling or angry ones.
-Thus, reciprocated negative behaviour is often a focal pattern of interactions in troubled couples I meet in Vienna.
-If one partner behaves negatively, the other partner is unlikely to be kind.
+Thus, reciprocated negative behaviour is often a focal pattern of interactions in troubled couples I meet in ViennaIf one partner behaves negatively, the other partner is unlikely to be kind.
 This leads to a sequence of intensifying negative behaviours.
 Such negative interactions in a couple having marital difficulties often begin with one partner expecting to be criticised for something.
 Thus, the main components of the initial argument are a negative expectation of one partner and reciprocated destructive exchanges (escalating criticism).

 In addition, distressed partners are reactive.
 Positive or negative situations potently influence how the partners feel about or assess their bond at any given time.
 Since the partners are so used to be criticised, they may stop attending sensibly to one another.
 Instead, they plan a counter-attack on the primary (expected or perceived) criticism.

-Reinforcement erosion occurs when partners are no longer satisfied with the relationship.
-It might be attributed to habituation, where once-pleasurable interactions become insignificant or boring over time.
-Spouses may be unable to appreciate each other’s attempts and start taking each other for granted.
+Lacking the ability to handle disagreements is one more characteristic of a dysfunctional relationship.
+The inability to manage conflicts and problem-solve leaves partners with a surplus of frustrations and fights.
+Moreover, it may be accompanied by reinforcement erosion, which can be attributed to habituation, where once-pleasurable interactions become insignificant or boring over time.
+Spouses may be unable to appreciate each other’s efforts and start taking each other for granted.
 Additionally, they may have new needs that their spouses have not yet managed to meet.
 One or both partners may have stopped doing pleasurable things that previously maintained warm emotions.

 All of the mentioned factors contribute to destructive patterns of disputes, criticism and neglect, reinforcing negative beliefs and expectations of the partner and the relationship and hence generating various conflicts we address in couples therapy in Vienna or online.